Last Updated on April 25, 2023 by The Filtery

 It’s always best to err on the side of caution when it concerns kids, which is why non-toxic sidewalk chalk is a good idea.
 When keeping a lookout for non-toxic chalk, you can search for the following ingredients to either use in DIY versions or store-bought chalks:

-Our Top Picks for the Best Non-Toxic Sidewalk Chalk
+My Top 3 Picks for the Best Non-Toxic Sidewalk Chalk

 Twee

 How adorable is this sidewalk chalk?!
 These chalk pieces are shaped like “dragon scales” and the pack comes with a golden, glittery “dragon egg” with a surprise color hidden underneath.
-It’s handmade and biodegradable (even the glitter).
+It’s handmade and biodegradable.

-They carry a wide variety of super cute chalks, from pizza and solar system sidewalk chalk to unicorn and narwhal horn chalk!
+They carry a wide variety of super cute chalks, from solar system sidewalk chalk to unicorn horns to macarons, and more.
+You can even get a custom-made box with the chalk spelled out in your child’s name!

 The only problem is that Twee wouldn’t actually confirm whether or not all of the colors used in their chalks are free from artificial dyes (even though their veggie paints are free from artificial colors).